eddbrown/connect4bot/README.md

 # How it performs

-This Ai is honestly surrisngly difficult to beat.
+This Ai is honestly surprisngly difficult to beat.
 I am very good at this game and it very often results in a draw.

 # Instructions